TorchedSammy/Feathertime/README.md

 # Installation
 Currently, Feathertime requires that you
-1. Are on Linux
-3. Already have everything setup (like from another text editor)
+1. Already have everything setup (like from another text editor)

 Once you do that, just drop this repo into your plugins folder like:
 ```